Avatar 2 will take us back to Pandora this year... assuming there's not yet another delay to James Cameron's long-awaited sequel.

 Avatar 2 plot: What will Avatar 2 be about?

 Cameron has teased some details of the plot of Avatar 2 in the years since the first movie, which will deal with 'familial and imprisonment' themes.

-Set several years after the events of Avatar, Sully is now chieftain and Neytiri high priestess of their clan – although events will apparently focus on their children.
+Set around 14 years after the events of Avatar, Sully is now chieftain and Neytiri high priestess of their clan – although events will focus on their family and children.

 We hear they'll also be journeying beyond the forests of Pandora into underwater and volcanic environments that Cameron promises will make "you shit yourself with your mouth wide open".
 That's supposed to be a good thing, we think...

 Cameron has been realistic about the probability of seeing the next four Avatar movies – it all depends on how Avatar 2 does at the box office.
-But Cameron did promise Avatar 3 in 2023 if Avatar 2 is a success.
+But he did promise Avatar 3 in 2024 if Avatar 2 is a success.